| |

 This post contains affiliate links.

-• These Grilling Bags that I recently found are amazing!
-Simply add all of your ingredients to the bag at home then throw it on the campfire or grill when camping in the great outdoors.
+• Theseย grilling bagsย that I recently found are amazing!
+Simply add all of your ingredients to the bag at home, then throw it on the campfire or grill when camping in the great outdoors.
+Avoid the grill bags with plastic windows, though, as they melt.

-1. Purchase and pack pumpkin pie making ingredients.
+1. Purchase and pack your pumpkin pie ingredients.

 5. Unlatch and check the pie for doneness frequently so that it does not burn.
 The pie is done when the dough is golden on the outside.